Abhishek-kumar82078/docx-converter/README.md

 - <a href="https://pypi.org/project/docx2pdf/"> docx2pdf </a> for converting to pdf format

 ## This project can be used in two ways.
-### A. Use the UI to convert your file.<br> B. Use the backend code either to convert your file or use the API to implement your own project.
+### A. Use the UI to convert your file.

+### B. Use the backend code either to convert your file or use the API to implement your own project.

 ### 1. Follow the below steps to use the UI to convert your file:- <br>
 - Step 1 : Select the docx file by clicking on the button or drag and drop the file